akramhany/TurboRacer/Conventions.md

 ```

 ### Procedures
-- Procedures should be in `PascalCase`.
+- Procedures should be written in `PascalCase`.
 - Procedures should be preceded by a description specifying what they do, the parameters they take and the registers they use.
 ```Assembly